chili-chips-ba/openCologne/2.Simple--4--1Wire-Controller/README.md

 cd 3.build
 make hw_all
 ```
 As onewire is in an open-drain pull up configuration, external pull up voltage and resistance to the io pins is required.
-In this example IO_NB pin header (see 1.hw/constraints/constraints.ccf for more details) is used to tie the `onewire_mst` and `onewire_slv` pins together with a 2.5 [V] pullup voltage and a 2.2k resistor.
+In this example IO_NB pin header (see 1.hw/constraints/constraints.ccf for more details) is used to tie the `onewire_mst` and `onewire_slv` pins together with a 2.5 [V] pullup voltage and a 2.2k resistor, as in the system schematic shown above.

 ![Alt text](0.doc/owr.jpg)
-After that, by observing the serial port on baud rate 115200 you should see that the character 'A' is being sent or received repeatedly.
+After that, by observing the serial port on baud rate 115200 you should see that the character 'A' is being received repeatedly.
 ## Simulation steps
 Change directory to the 2.sim:
 ```